ratudi-offc-repo/AuditAppService/README.md

 ## Overview

-AuditAppService is a service designed to facilitate and manage audit operations within your organization or application.
+AuditAppService is a service designed to facilitate and manage audit operations within the application.
 It provides APIs and utilities to record, query, and analyze audit events, ensuring accountability and compliance.

 ## Features

 - Record audit events with detailed metadata
 - Query audit logs by user, action, or time period
-- Export audit data for reporting and compliance
-- Customizable event types and retention policies

 ## Installation